 Several other reports quantify the economic impact of solar energy.
-Bezdek (2006) estimates the economic impact for the State of Ohio and finds the potential for PV market in Ohio to be \$25 million with 200 direct jobs and 460 total jobs.
+Bezdek (2006) estimates the economic impact for the State of Ohio, and finds the potential for PV market in Ohio to be \$25 million with 200 direct jobs and 460 total jobs.
 The Center for Competitive Florida (2009) estimates the impact if the state were to install 1,500 MW of solar and finds that 45,000 direct jobs and 50,000 indirect jobs could be created.
 The Solar Foundation (2013) uses the JEDI modeling methodology to show that Colorado's solar PV installation to date created 10,790 job-years.
 They also analyze what would happen if the state were to install 2,750 MW of solar PV from 2013 to 2030 and find that it would result in nearly 32,500 job years.
-Berkman et. al (2011) estimates the economic and fiscal impacts of the 550 MWac Desert Sunlight Solar Farm.
+Berkman et. al (2011) estimates the economic and fiscal impacts of the 550 MWAC Desert Sunlight Solar Farm.
 The project creates approximately 440 construction jobs over a 26-month period, \$15 million in new sales tax revenues, \$12 million in new property revenues for Riverside County, CA, and \$336 million in indirect benefits to local businesses in the county.

-Finally, Jenniches (2018) performed a review of the literature assessing the regional economic impacts of renewable energy sources.
+More recently, Jenniches (2018) performed a review of the literature assessing the regional economic impacts of renewable energy sources.
 After reviewing all of the different techniques for analyzing the economic impacts, he concludes "for assessment of current renewable energy developments, beyond employment in larger regions, IO [Input-Output] tables are the most suitable approach."
 (Jenniches, 2018, 48).
 Input-Output analysis is the basis for the methodology used in the economic impact analysis of this report.
+The JEDI PV Model is an input-output model that measures the spending patterns and location-specific economic structures that reflect expenditures supporting varying levels of employment, income, and output.